rgvxlens/Web-Info/README.md

 * A **search** functionality allowing the user to **filter** through a list of categories and look for **products** according to their needs.
 A variety of filters have been incorporated right now and more can be added accordingly.

 * The website also features an interactive **login** and **sign-up** function which allows the user to create an account using their own credentials.
 This allows the user to keep a track of their posted products as well as the status about the same.
+The application does provide basic **session** functionality to keep tracking the user information, if user refresh the front page, the information would retain the same.
 The user can also toggle the status for a product (whether the product has been sold off or depleted).

 <br>